40Cakes/pokebot-gen3/wiki/pages/Mode - Pokecenter Loop.md

 ## Instructions

-Start this mode while being on Route 102 (in E) or Route 2 (FR/LG), the bot will automatically go to the Pokecenter and heal, return to the route untill it runs from battle and then repeat.
+Start this mode while being on Route 102 (in E) or Route 2 (FR/LG), the bot will automatically go to the Pokécenter and heal, return to the route untill it runs from battle and then repeat.

 ## Game Support